Build your social circle and make your life more interesting.

-We all have friends form different walks of life.
+We all have friends from different walks of life.
 Some from your work, others who you spend time when you are on vacation or related to your hobbies.
 Bring them together and increase the power of your network.

 4. People you exercise with

 You meet people when you go to the gym or participate in the events.
 For example, I’m a runner and a snowboarder.
 Through these activities, I have met dozens of people who are now my friends.

 5. Relatives and extended family

 Keep your family together.
-Have fun, strengthen you bonds, and help the lonely people feel better.
+Have fun, strengthen your bonds, and help lonely people feel better.
 Strong family ties are an important part of happiness in your life.